hubcity/drawdowncalc/README.md

 # Retirement planner

 This is an independent fork of [Wayne Scott's fplan](https://www.github.com/wscott/fplan).
 It is designed to explore optimal withdrawals from savings, Roth and IRA accounts.
-It uses a mixed-integer linear programming solution to maximize the minimum amount of money available to spend.
+It uses a mixed-integer linear programming model to calculate solutions

 The ideas are similar to those of James Welch at www.i-orp.com.
 You should probably look at [i-orp](https://www.i-orp.com) or [wscott/fplan](https://www.github.com/wscott/fplan) before you look at this project.

+This software serves as the backend of the [DrawdownCalc](https://www.drawdowncalc.com) website.

 ## Installing